 How Other People Can Make You Unhappy

-In general, men hurt other people by using physical violence.
-That will mean the more obvious acts such as hitting, pushing, barging and shouting.
-Aside from this, there are subtle things such as: frowns, snarls, false banter, fist clenching, showing teeth or getting up close and personal.
-They will use words sometimes such as swearing and name calling but all of it is very easy to identify.
-Apart from a male trying to falsely befriend you, it is very obvious when they are trying to intimidate and hurt your feelings.
+In general, men hurt by using physical violence.
+They use obvious attacks such as hitting, pushing, barging and shouting.
+Then more subtle ones such as: frowns, snarls, false banter, fist clenching, showing teeth or invading personal space.
+They can use words to attack such as swearing and name calling, but it’s easy to identify.
+The only time it might be difficult to spot a male bullying, is when they falsely befriend you.

-The proportion of women that are nasty or try to hurt your feelings, do this almost exclusively with the words and the actions these words cause.
-A typical female will not be able to beat a typical male physically.
-So they need to use psychology (whether consciously or unconsciously) in order to exert some control over both males and females.
-They are masters at this skill and have practised it over decades from the moment they start school (at the age of about 4) until their current age.
+Women tend to hurt others using words, and the actions these words cause.
+A typical female cannot overpower a typical male physically.
+So they use psychology (whether consciously or unconsciously) in order to exert some control over both males and females.
+They are masters at this skill and have practised it over decades.
+From the moment they start school (at the age of about 4) until their current age.

-Usually the subtler their actions, the more hurtful they will be.
-It hurts even more if they convince you that you are friends, then they make you unhappy intentionally.
-You may not even realise they are out to hurt you until it is too late.
+Usually the subtle actions hurt the most.
+It hurts even more if they convince you that you’re friends, then they make you unhappy intentionally.
+You may not even realise they are out to hurt you, until it is too late.
 But just knowing this, arms and defends your emotions.
 Here are a few techniques they use:

 - Taking the credit for something that you did.

 All of these things, and more, are designed to affect your feelings.
-If they succeed in this then they win (it is just a game).
+If they succeed in this then they win (it’s just a game).
 Just remember you are in control of how you feel.
-Using Neuro Linguistic Programming can help you to win in these little battles, until they know that what they say cannot affect you.
-Then eventually they don’t bother trying.
+Using Neuro Linguistic Programming can help you to win in these little battles.
+Until they know that what they say cannot affect you.
+Then they eventually don’t bother trying.

 Neuro Linguistic Programming (NLP)